parimalp/digital_design_tutorial/Vivado_Tutorial_Using_IP_Integrator.md

 <img src="img/Vivado_Tutorial_Using_IP_Integrator/fig36.png" alt="fig13" style="zoom:67%;" />

-Figure 36.
 Selecting a net

 <img src="img/Vivado_Tutorial_Using_IP_Integrator/fig37.png" alt="fig13" style="zoom:67%;" />

-Figure 37.
 Viewing implemented design for Boolean

 5. Close the implemented design view and select the **Project Summary** tab (you may have to change to the Default Layout view) and observe the results.